Greaser (subculture): Origins and rise to popularity

-The greaser subculture may have emerged in the post–World War II era among the motorcycle clubs and street gangs of the 1940s in the United States, though it was certainly established by the 1950s, when it was increasingly adopted by ethnic urban youth.
+The greaser subculture may have emerged in the post–World War II era among the motorcycle clubs and street gangs of the 1940s in the United States and Canada, though it was certainly established by the 1950s, when it was increasingly adopted by ethnic urban youth.
 (Note: Moore writes that there is ambiguity surrounding the birth of the defining greaser fashion and style, though the associated look is similar to the one displayed by post-war bikers.)
 The original greasers (often coming from "ethnic" backgrounds) were aligned by a feeling of working class and lower class disillusionment with American popular culture either through a lack of economic opportunity in spite of the post-war boom or a marginalization enacted by the general domestic shift towards homogeneity in the 1950s.
 Most were male, usually ethnic or white working-class outsiders, and were often interested in hotrod culture or motorcycling.
 A handful of middle-class youth were drawn to the subculture for its rebellious attitude.

 The weak structural foundation of the greasers can be attributed to the subculture's origins in working-class youth possessing few economic resources with which to participate in American consumerism.
 Greasers, unlike motorcyclists, did not explicitly have their own interest clubs or publications.
 As such, there was no business marketing geared specifically towards the group.
 Their choice in clothing was largely drawn from a common understanding of the empowering aesthetic of working-class attire, rather than a cohesive association with similarly dressed individuals.
 Many greasers were in motorcycle clubs or in street gangs—and conversely, some gang members and bikers dressed like greasers—though such membership was not necessarily an inherent principle of the subculture.

 Ethnically, original greasers were composed mostly of Italian Americans in the Northeast and Mexican American Chicanos in the Southwest.
 Since both of these groups were mostly olive skinned, the "greaser" label assumed a quasi-racial status that implied an urban, ethnic, lower-class masculinity and delinquency.
 This development led to an ambiguity in the racial distinction between poor Italian Americans and Puerto Ricans in New York City during the 1950s and 1960s.
 Greasers were also perceived as being predisposed to perpetrating sexual violence, evoking fear in middle-class males but also titillation in middle-class females.

 Decline and modern incarnations

+A backlash against the greaser style began to emerge in the early 1960s, and bands such as The Four Seasons were explicitly marketed as cleaner, more polished alternatives to greaser acts (in their case, this required a substantial part of the members' personal lives to be sanitized and rewritten since members such as Tommy DeVito and Frankie Valli had lived the greaser lifestyle in the 1950s).
 Though the television show American Bandstand helped to "sanitize" the negative image of greasers in the 1960s and 1970s, sexual promiscuity was still seen as a key component of the modern character.
 By the mid-1970s, the greaser image had become a quintessential part of 1950s nostalgia and cultural revival.